-You can learn how the leader-follower topology works in VMware SQL with MySQL for Tanzu Application Service and how it helps you decide whether to enable or use leader-follower.
+This topic describes how the leader-follower topology works in VMware SQL with MySQL for Tanzu Application Service and contains information to help you decide whether to enable or use leader-follower.

 The leader-follower topology increases the availability of a MySQL database by deploying two MySQL VMs in two separate availability zones (AZs).
 When a developer creates a leader-follower service instance, the on-demand broker deploys a leader VM in one AZ, and a follower VM in another AZ.

 A leader-follower topology enables operators to initiate a failover and send app traffic to the follower if the leader fails.
 This ensures that the app bound to the MySQL database continues to function normally.

 The follower VM is only for increasing availability and is not exposed to developers to increase read throughput.
 Developers who want increased read throughput can configure

 workload profiles.
 For more information, see About Workload Types.